IN SHORT

 In October 2017, MAYA had its premiere: a Mixed-Reality-Techno-Opera in which central questions of post-humanity have been discussed.
 In the ruins of the heating plant Aubing Nitschke created a virtual cosmos parallel to the real world, on the basis of sound, music, augmented reality technology and digital art, in which the audience could move freely.

-With his long-time collaborator light designer and director Urs Schönebaum he created the operas JETZT and HAPPY HAPPY, commissioned by the National Opera Montpellier (2012 and 2014).
+It all began with the operas JETZT and HAPPY HAPPY (2012 and 2014), commissioned by the Montpellier National Opera, which resulted from his long-standing friendship and collaboration with lighting designer and director Urs Schönebaum.
 JETZT earned a nomination for ‘premier of the year’ in the Opernwelt yearbook 2013.

 His music is often a result of combined improvisational practise.
 He maintains special working relationships with singers Martina Koppelstetter, Sarah Aristidou and Karen Vourc’h and musicians Santiago Cimadevilla, Anja Lechner, Goska Isphording, Mathis Mayr, Brice Soniano and Klaus-Peter Werani, among others.